 Due to its steep altitude gain over a short distance, the climate of Sikkim changes swiftly throughout the region.
 The upper regions are extremely cold whereas the southern part experiences humid weather similar to its neighbor on the south.
-Due to altitude variation and the great diversity in landform, even the small 7000 km area of Sikkim experiences tropical, temperate, and alpine climate, though most of the inhabited area of Sikkim experiences temperate climate.
+Due to altitude variation and the great diversity in landforms, even the small 7000 km area of Sikkim experiences tropical, temperate, and alpine climates, though most of the inhabited areas of Sikkim experience temperate climates.

 Best time to visit